*This route is typically available to postgraduate students.

 Yes, full details and eligibility criteria can be found viewing our funding for staff and alumni page.

 7. I am eligible for an alumni discount; do I need to do anything to ensure it is deducted from my tuition fee?

-No, the discount should automatically be picked up and applied to your tuition fee.
-If you are unsure whether your discount has been applied, you can email firstname.lastname@example.org or call +44 1752 588130 and we will be happy to check.
+Our Student Record Team will automatically apply the discretionary alumni discount to any account eligible for the fee reduction for you.
+If you are unsure whether your discount has been applied, please email firstname.lastname@example.org or call +44 1752 588130 and we will be happy to confirm.

 8. What banks offer Career Development Loans?